 - 2.1 The Capital Investment Strategy shows the starting position for the budget considerations for the next five years and gives an indication of the likely factors that will have an impact in the budget setting process.
-The Capital Programme and the financing of the programme are going to play an important role in shaping future budget considerations due to: - The re-profiling of asset sales that was undertaken in 2018 and which will be updated as part of the budget process will have a significant impact on the revenue budget through the requirement to fund the capital programme with a borrowing requirement; - Additional Capital investment decisions will likely require revenue funding, either as a direct contribution from revenue reserves or through borrowing costs. - 2.2 Although there is a forecast borrowing requirement to fund the capital programme, there are some factors that will also need consideration.
-These are: - Asset sales generating receipts over current estimate levels will reduce any borrowing requirement; - The ability to make a recurring revenue contribution to fund the capital programme will reduce any borrowing requirement; - A review of the current programme may relieve some of the expenditure pressures. - 2.3 The Authorised Limit and Operational Boundary shown in the Draft Capital Investment Strategy at paragraph 4.4 will be reviewed during the consultation process and recommendations will be incorporated into the final versions to be considered by Council in September 2019 on adjusting the limits in line with the current projections for the CFR.
+The Capital Programme and the financing of the programme are going to play an important role in shaping future budget considerations due to: - The re-profiling of asset sales will be updated as part of the budget process, especially in regard to the timing and level of receipts as a result of COVID-19; this may have a significant impact on the revenue budget through the requirement to fund the capital programme with an additional borrowing requirement; - Additional Capital investment decisions will likely require revenue funding, either as a direct contribution from revenue reserves or through borrowing costs; - Impact of COVID-19 on the deliverability of capital projects. - 2.2 Although there is a forecast borrowing requirement to fund the capital programme, there are some factors that will also need consideration.
+These are: - Asset sales generating receipts over current estimate levels will reduce any borrowing requirement; - The ability to make a recurring revenue contribution to fund the capital programme will reduce any borrowing requirement; - A review of the current programme may relieve some of the expenditure pressures.